In the Preseli Hills

 Preseli Hills

 The Pembrokeshire Coast National Park is best known for its stunning coastline.
-Britain's smallest National Park is in no single place further than 10 miles (16.1km) from the sea.
+Britain’s smallest national park is in no single place further than 10 miles (16km) from the sea.
 This furthest point was a deliberate extension of the boundaries to incorporate one of the most important historic sites in the United Kingdom, the Preseli Hills.

 Walk directions

-From the lay-by on the lane from Crymych, walk straight up a stony track opposite, then turn right up a stony track.
+From the lay-by on the lane from Crymych, walk straight up a stony track opposite.
 When you reach three gates, keep going straight ahead for another 100yds (91m) or so, and then fork left on to a grassy track, which soon becomes clearer as it winds its way up the hillside.
 Follow this all the way to the rocky cairns and trig point on Foel Drygarn.

 Bear left at the summit and locate a grassy track that drops steeply to the south.
 Cross the heather-clad plateau beneath, aiming for the left-hand corner of a wood.
 When you meet the main track, turn right to walk with the edge of the wood on your left.